 The Coromandel is another gem of New Zealand.
-It is around a 2.5 hour car journey from Auckland and was actually our first “road trip” that we took 5 years ago on our first visit to NZ.
+It is around a 2.5 hour car journey from Auckland (your best to hire a car from Auckland) and was actually our first “road trip” that we took in 2009 on our first visit to NZ.
 I remember being amazed at the truly remarkable scenery that we had stumbled upon, it was the first time we got a true sense of what the “real” New Zealand is actually like!
 Here are our best spots:

 Cathedral Cove & Hahei: